 New Power gives a frame what is happening in the world and how to apply these trends in practice.
-It’s not about how technology is changing, but how power is changing.
+It’s not about how technology is changing, but how power and code of conduct is changing.
 How to be more powerful in a way which makes the world a better place to live (not in an altruistic way).
 The main spine of the book is a diagram showing a clash between new and old power.
 What are the key principles and values of these two doctrines?
 So to get started, I’d like to provide the aforementioned picture.

 Based on the diagram, I can summarise that the old power is about hierarchy, secrecy, and control – standard code of conduct in most public institutions and private entities.
 In contrast, the new power is all about the crowd, crowdfunding, crowdsourcing, and supercharged vast collaboration.
 It doesn’t mean that the new is better than the old, you should rather get to know how the fit them together and how to blend them effectively.